rsdoiel/antenna/archives/2025/journalism_2025.04.md

 date: 2025-01-29, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Jan.
+29 at 2:34 p.m.</em>
-When Dean Bruton told his aunt he was organizing an art auction for the Palestine Children&#8217;s Relief Fund, she offered to give him every Palestine-related heirloom in her closet.
+When Dean Bruton told his aunt he was organizing an art auction for the Palestine Children’s Relief Fund, she offered to give him every Palestine-related heirloom in her closet.

 <br>